 Blackfire displays call graph nodes using a color code where red denotes hot path nodes.
-The more intense this red color is, the more importance this node has in the hot path.
+The more intense this red color is, the more important this node is in the hot path.

-In some applications, hot paths are perfectly valid because they perform some intensive task.
-However, for most applications a hot path is synonym of a performance bottleneck.
+In some applications, hot paths are perfectly valid because they perform an intensive task.
+However, for most applications, a hot path is the synonym of a performance bottleneck.
 That’s why you should always start by analyzing the hot paths and checking out if those application parts should be that active.

 After analyzing the call graph diagram, proceed to review the Function/Method List data.
 Check out the exclusive time (how long does it take to execute a function/method without considering the time spent on other functions/methods called by it) and the inclusive time (the total time spent executing a function/method, including any external call).

 Instead of focusing on the absolute values of the exclusive/inclusive time, consider their values as a percentage of the total execution time.
 That way you can find functions/methods which consume a disproportionate amount of resources.